Ukraine says Russian missile struck close to nuclear plant | Headlines

 The ministry and Energoatom both called the strike "nuclear terrorism''.
 The Russian Defence Ministry had no immediate comment.

+The United Nations' nuclear watchdog, the International Atomic Energy Agency, did not immediately respond to a request for comment on the attack.

-The nuclear plant is Ukraine's second-largest, after the Zaporizhzhia plant that has repeatedly come under fire.
-Their reactors are of the same design.
+The nuclear plant is Ukraine's second-largest after the Zaporizhzhia Nuclear Power Plant, which is Europe's largest nuclear power station and has repeatedly come under fire during the war.
+The two plants have reactors of the same design.

-The Zaporizhzhia plant, the largest in Europe, has been occupied by Russian forces since the early days of Moscow's nearly seven-month invasion.
+Russian forces have occupied the Zaporizhzhia plant since the early days of Moscow's nearly seven-month invasion.

-In delivering his warning on Friday of possible ramped-up strikes on Ukrainian infrastructure, Putin claimed that his forces have until now acted with restraint against Ukrainian attempts to hit Russian facilities.
+While warning Friday of possible ramped-up strikes on Ukrainian infrastructure, Putin claimed that his forces had so far acted with restraint in reacting to Ukrainian attempts to hit Russian facilities.

 "If the situation develops this way, our response will be more serious," Putin said.

-"Just recently, the Russian armed forces have delivered a couple of impactful strikes," he said in a reference to Russian attacks last week.
+"Just recently, the Russian armed forces have delivered a couple of impactful strikes," he said, referring to attacks last week.
 "Let's consider those as warning strikes."
 As well as infrastructure, Russian forces also continue to pound other sites.
-The most recent shelling killed at least eight civilians and wounded 22 others, Ukraine's presidential office said on Monday.
+The latest shelling killed at least eight civilians and wounded 22 others, Ukraine's presidential office said Monday.

-Overnight, Russian forces struck Nikopol and Marhanets across the Dnieper River from the Zaporizhzhia plant, damaging dozens of buildings and cutting power supplies to some sections of the cities, the presidential office said.
+Overnight, Russian forces struck a pair of cities located across the Dnieper River from the Zaporizhzhia plant, damaging dozens of buildings and cutting power supplies to some sections of Nikopol and Marhanets, the presidential office said.

+Russian strikes also hit Kramatorsk and Toretsk in the eastern Donetsk region, according to the presidential office.

-Energoatom said the explosive force of Monday's missile strike broke more than 100 windows at the industrial complex that includes the Pivdennoukrainsk plant.
+Energoatom said the blast from Monday's missile strike broke more than 100 windows at the industrial complex that includes the Pivdennoukrainsk plant.

-The plant sits along the Southern Bug River in the in the southern Mykolaiv region, about 300 kilometres (190 miles) south of the capital, Kyiv.
+The plant sits along the Southern Bug River in the southern Mykolaiv region, about 300 kilometers (190 miles) south of the capital, Kyiv.

-The IAEA, the United Nations' nuclear watchdog, which has monitors at the Zaporizhzhia plant, did not immediately respond to a request for comment on the attack.
+Patricia Lewis, the international security research director at the Chatham House think-tank in London, said the attacks at the Zaporizhzhia plant and Monday's strike point to a pattern of Russian military planners attempting to take Ukrainian nuclear plants offline before winter by targeting power supplies that keep them functioning safely.

+"It's a very, very dangerous and illegal act to be targeting a nuclear station," Lewis said in an interview.
+"Only the generals will know the intent, but there's clearly a pattern.''
+"What they seem to be doing each time is to try to cut off the power to the reactor,'' she said.
+"It's a very clumsy way to do it, because how accurate are these missiles?"
 Other recent Russian strikes on Ukrainian infrastructure targeted power plants in the north and a dam in the south.

 They came in the wake of a sweeping Ukrainian counterattack in the east of the country that has pummelled Russian forces, reclaiming a large swath of previously occupied territory in the Kharkiv region and breaking what had largely become a stalemate in the war.